 In this tutorial, I’m going to run through a number of great analytical techniques that you can combine and use within Power BI.
 For your organization, you may want to understand what’s happening or what is causing the underlying adjustments or changes to your data and results.
 I will show you in this tutorial some techniques like calculated columns, which you can use to examine why your results may be changing.
+You may watch the full video of this tutorial at the bottom of this blog.

 This is not an analysis that can be completed easily.
 It’s about combining many of the key pillars & features of Power BI together to find and discover these types of insights.
 That’s the key thing that I want to get across in this video tutorial.